 Here are the top priorities:

-- 1.0 - More components. 🧰 This is challenging to address, as developing a fully-fledged component takes a considerable amount of time.
+- More components. 🧰 We have to strictly prioritize as developing a fully-fledged component takes a considerable amount of time.

 We apply the following strategy: